Santhura/Archer-Unity/README.md

 # Archer-Unity

-This project is made to create mechanics for a Third-Person Character.
-This will be focussed on using bow and arrows.

-Later other mechanics will be introduced. but first the character controller is going to be implemented.
+This project will use assets from the following:

-At the moment the character model and animations are from https://www.mixamo.com/#/ other assets come from https://assetstore.unity.com/
+- Main character model and animations are from https://www.mixamo.com/#/
+- other assets come from https://assetstore.unity.com/